Auckland DHB Endocrinology Service

 Outpatient radioiodine treatment is provided in the Radiation Oncology Department at Auckland Hospital on Thursday afternoons.

-Additional follow-up clinics are held on Mon and Wed mornings and Friday afternoons.
+Additional follow-up clinics are held on Mon and Wed mornings and Wednesday afternoons.
+Appointments are 20 minutes.

 Endocrine Nurse Specialists